-The master’s program in television and digital journalism is a 30-credit-hour intensive curriculum that provides comprehensive knowledge of the theories and practices of television journalism and digital media, in addition to the specialized skills needed to hit the ground running in television and multimedia news.
+The master’s program in television and digital journalism is a 33-credit-hour intensive curriculum that provides comprehensive knowledge of the theories and practices of television journalism and digital media, in addition to the specialized skills needed to hit the ground running in television and multimedia news.

 In this program, you receive hands-on education on the dexterity needed to produce both field reports and in-studio programs, using both practical training and selected academic classes for a well-balanced theory-practice formula.
 Courses are taught by established academics and distinguished experts in the fields of television and digital journalism.

 The bilingual nature of the program ensures that students are equipped with the full range of skills needed in the rapidly growing field of television and multimedia journalism in the Arab world and globally.
 Students have unlimited access to the center's state-of-the-art digital facilities on campus, receiving ample exposure to real-life news and production environments.

 With the world entering an information society and knowledge age, many of our graduates see that joining the program has helped them transform data from different fields of knowledge to audio-visual information packages available to the public on various media platforms.

 Graduates of this program hold jobs as journalists, editors, anchors, program presenters, broadcasters, producers, web designers, reporters and commentators, and graphic designers.
 They work in the fields of digital journalism, social media, media outlets, and online newspapers.

-- Graduate students with knowledge and skills needed to assume roles as executive producers.
+- Graduate students with the knowledge and skills needed to assume roles as executive producers.